FxMorin/carpet-fixes/README.md

 * Additional notes:
     * Information about what each preset does can be found in-game by doing `/carpet carpetFixesPreset`

-## chunkRegenFix
+## stringTagExploitFix
-Fixes Chunk Regen due to StringTag writeUTF() not respecting readUTF() Limits
+Fixes StringTag Exploits due to StringTag writeUTF() not respecting readUTF() Limits
 * Type: `boolean`
 * Default value: `false`
 * Required options: `false`,`true`
 * Categories: `CARPETFIXES`,`BUGFIX`,`CRASHFIX`
 * Additional notes:
   * This fixes using books to dupe inventories, regen chunks, and vanilla tick freeze chunks.
+Most of these where fixed in 1.17.1 although the core system was not!

 ## blockCollisionCheckFix
 Fixes incorrect block collision checks